 Things to do in Northern Ireland

 Need somewhere to stay?
-Maldron Hotel Belfast City is the perfect place to begin, situated in the heart of the city and less than 5-minutes’ walk from the train and bus stations.
+Our hotel in Belfast city centre, Maldron Hotel Belfast City is the perfect place to begin, situated in the heart of the city and less than 5-minutes’ walk from the train and bus stations.
 Flying into Northern Ireland?
-Check out Maldron Hotel Belfast International Airport, the closest hotel to the airport at just 50 metres walk!
+Check out our Belfast airport hotel, the closest hotel to the airport at just 50 metres walk!

 Day 1 – Things to do in Belfast

 Belfast has to be one of our favourite places for shopping!
 For all you fashionistas, Victoria Square is the go-to mall.
 With everything from Apple to Urban Outfitters, you’re sure to find exactly what you’re looking for.
 There’s also a cinema, a kid’s zone and plenty of restaurants.
 While there, be sure to visit the iconic Dome, with amazing panoramic views of the city from the top of the building.

 Experience this remarkable city in the most stylish way possible, with a tour in a traditional black cab.
 Explore Belfast’s historical sites with an experienced and informative driver, giving you the lowdown on the best local spots.